ncerros/BlogSports_Project-two/README.md

 # Instructions
-Users have to sign-up before using the Sport Blog app.
-Then log-in to the main page.
+The user has to enter a username and choose the room to join the blog.

 # Usage
 .
 Run npm install to install all dependencies.